artbek/api_test/README.md

 - forms needs validation
 - read-only forms are not read only
 - custom parameters for the sync script (page size, sync only selected records)
+- pagination on the search page (currently hardcoded)
 - a lot more testing